“Kids can be so mean.” “It’s just the age.” “Girls are just mean.” “It’s just boys.”

 Tip 9 – Encourage and praise emotional sharing.

 Last but not least, it is important to keep the lines of communication open when it comes to emotional sharing.
 Your child needs to be reassured that it is okay for them to experience both negative and positive emotions.
 They should also feel safe to express all emotions to you.
 You can encourage this by asking your child how they felt when they experienced a situation or event that might have produced a particularly strong empathetic response.
 When they do exhibit empathy, reinforce the behaviour by praising them for showing compassion.
 If your child shares an emotion with you, even an unpleasant one, make sure to tell them it is wonderful that they are sharing their emotions, and that it demonstrates how kind and caring they are.

 As an example, when my little Miss T first watched the movie Wall-E she became very emotional when Wall-E became visibly upset at losing his beloved Eva robot.
 When I saw how upset she was, I asked why she was sad and her reply between tears was, “I am crying for Wall-E because he is so sad.
 He is crying on the inside, Mummy.
 This is sad”.
 Even though Wall-E is a robot in a movie, Miss T could sense how distraught he was and she really felt for him.

-These ten tips are practical, simple ideas that you can use with children of any age.
+These nine tips are practical, simple ideas that you can use with children of any age.
 Keep in mind that each child is different; they learn differently, respond differently, have different personalities and different levels of emotional awareness.
 I believe that by encouraging your child to be more empathetic, you are not only doing a service to them but you are also providing service to your community and future generations.